-- Blocking TCP port 25 outbound is strongly recommended - You will still need to allow port 25 outbound for authorized campus SMTP servers - Forces users to relay mail via your local SMTP server (or use 465 or 587 authenticated SMTP to external SMTP servers) - Local SMTP server will log all emails and can apply a rate limit on number of emails sent per user (e.g. exim) can do this. - Easier to detect and control virus-infected machines which are sending spam and affecting your network's reputation
+- Blocking TCP port 25 outbound recommended for all users - You will need to allow port 25 outbound for your campus email servers. - Forces users to relay mail via your local SMTP server (or use 465 or 587 authenticated SMTP) - Local SMTP server will log all emails and can apply a rate limit on number of emails sent per user (e.g. exim) can do this. - Easier to detect and control virus-infected machines which are sending spam and affecting your network's reputation